vmstio/vmstio/docus/content/about/tos.md

 Any of the information we collect from you may be used in the following ways:

-- To provide the core functionality of Mastodon or Matrix as defined above.
+- To provide the core functionality of Mastodon as defined above.
 - To aid moderation of the community, for example comparing your IP address with other known ones to determine ban evasion or other violations.
 - To troubleshoot issues with the service, either reported by you or observed by our administrators.
 - The email address you provide may be used to send you information, notifications about other people interacting with your content or sending you messages, respond to inquiries, and/or other requests or questions.